RPM Logo

 General

 Keep the bleed setting sufficient large to allow the fold marks and page number boxes etc to print.
 In QuarkXPress set the printers marks offset to 9pt, and in all programs set the bleed to 7mm if they will let you.
 (Obviously you should not actually have the artwork bleeding by more than 3mm on your artwork, but this extra lets the printers marks print properly).
-Check your own printouts to make sure the printers marks appear before submitting the job to us.
+Check your PDFs to make sure the printers marks appear before submitting the job to us.

 Be aware of your trapping.
-Bad use of trapping can result in text and other objects having white outlines, or even vanish altogether.
+Bad trapping can result in text and other objects having white outlines, or even vanish altogether.
 Again, if you check your separations before submitting the work you can catch errors like this, though butt-fitted colour problems may not show up until the product is printed - and by then it's too late.

 Colour